CARALACM/karakeep-social-button/README.md

-# Karakeep Social Button - Vibe Coding Project
+# Karakeep Social Button - Vibe Project

 A browser extension that allows users to seamlessly save links, images, and posts directly from social media platforms to their Karakeep workspace.